bernardosulzbach/algorithms/README.md

 # Algorithms

 A repository with clear and readable implementations of common algorithms and data structures.

 ## Structure

-`lib`: third-party libraries

 `src`: algorithms and data structures source code

 `test`: test code

+`cpp`: C++ code (being translated to Python)

+## Features

++ O(lg n) Fibonacci sequence number retrieval implementation

-## Developing and building
+## Contributing

-We use (and highly recommend) CLion to work with and build this project.

-### Using the console
+### Tools

+PyCharm has proven to be a fantastic IDE which we **strongly** recommend.

+### Running tests

-To build the project and run all tests using the command line:
+To run all tests using the command line:

-    $ mkdir build
-    $ cd build
-    $ cmake ..
-    $ make
-    $ ./test/tests
+    $ nosetests

-## Writing tests
+## License

-Use the `TEST_CASE` macro to define a test case.
-It takes one or two arguments - a free form test name and, optionally, one or more tags.
-The test name must be unique.

-Inside a test case, use `REQUIRE` and pass to it a condition that should evaluate to true.
-You can also use `SECTION` to achieve more elaborate tests.
-For each `SECTION` the `TEST_CASE` is evaluated from the start.
-A nested `SECTION` will run after all its encompassing `SECTION`s.

-**All tests should pass**.
+This project is licensed under the BSD 3-Clause license.